Arthur Hopkins: Biography

 Arthur Hopkins was born on October 4, 1878, in Cleveland.
 He was the youngest of ten children born to a Welsh couple, David and Mary Jane Hopkins.
 His autobiography is titled To a Lonely Boy.
+His brother, William R. Hopkins, was city manager of Cleveland.

 After leaving high school, he began life as a reporter and then worked for a while as a theatrical press agent.
 This led to his writing a play, The Fatted Calf (1912) and to producing a show, The Poor Little Rich Girl, in 1913; it was a hit and launched his Broadway theatre career.
 Hopkins married Australian actress Eva MacDonald in August 1915.
 At the time she declared that she had retired from the stage, but in 1919 she appeared as Natasha in Night Lodging, produced by Hopkins.

 He was one of Broadway's most admired producers with credits including What Price Glory?, and Anna Christie.
 He also co-wrote Burlesque (1927), which he staged again twenty years later; it ran from Christmas 1946 to January 1948.
 He directed Philip Barry's 1928 play Holiday at the Plymouth Theatre, where it ran for 229 performances.
 His last production – The Magnificent Yankee, based on the life of the Supreme Court Justice Oliver Wendell Holmes, Jr, in 1946 – was another hit.